KUL-RSDA/documentation/GEOSldas/GEOSldas_on_HPC.md

 ## A note on code versions

-The GEOSldas [release notes](https://github.com/GEOS-ESM/GEOSldas/releases) typically mention which Baselibs version was used for building it.
+The GEOSldas [release notes](https://github.com/GEOS-ESM/GEOSldas/releases) typically mention which Baselibs version was used for building it (see above).
 Their versions must also match when building them on the HPC.
 The above-mentioned scripts use GEOSldas version 17.9.4 and Baselibs version 6.2.4.

 **IMPORTANT**: [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) downloads a particular code version from the [KUL-RSDA GitHub](https://github.com/KUL-RSDA/GEOSldas/tree/v17.9.4_KUL), assuming that there exists a branch called \<version\>\_KUL.
 If you want to download a different GEOSldas version, you need to make sure that a branch exists with the \_KUL suffix, which has all the necessary source code alterations implemented to make it work on the HPC.